Aishikmax/Aishikmax/README.md

 ### Secret Ingredient

 But here's the secret ingredient that sets me apart – my dedication to practical problem-solving and the pursuit of scalable automation.
-I am committed to sharpening my skills, whether through architecting automated AI agents with n8n, researching with climate forecasting using Generative AI. 🌱🚀 I thrive on the excitement of being at the forefront of AI advancements and leveraging emerging generative models to create solutions that drive positive, real-world change. ✨🔥
+I am committed to sharpening my skills, whether through architecting automated AI agents with n8n, researching with weather forecasting using Generative AI. 🌱🚀 I thrive on the excitement of being at the forefront of AI advancements and leveraging emerging generative models to create solutions that drive positive, real-world change. ✨🔥

 ### Let's Collaborate!